urbanairship/urbanairship-cordova/README.md

 There are also known issues in Cordova that can cause the platform version in `ios/Podfile` to be overwritten with Cordova's default version.
 In both cases, doing the following will fix the issue:

-* Update `config.xml` with the correct minimum deployment target, if needed
+* Update `config.xml` with the correct minimum deployment target, if needed.
 * `cordova plugin remove urbanairship-cordova`
 * `cordova platform remove ios`
 * `cordova platform add ios`